Enekui/ci_cd_proposal/README.md

-### Basic code for a sample CI/CD solutino for a basic Ruby microservices-application.
+# Basic code for a sample CI/CD solutino for a basic Ruby microservices-application.

 ### Infra model
 ![infra model](simple_ci_cd.png)

+# This is composed by a few simple steps